Coverdeal Holdings Limited (referred to as ‘we’, ‘us’, ‘our’, ‘Company’ or the ‘Coverdeal’), is the owner of globtrex brand and of this website.

 Personal data that we receive directly from you

-If you are an individual existing or prospective client, we will collect personal data when you: (i) apply for your account and are on-boarded as a client; (ii) request or engage with us in connection with our services; and (iii) interact with us in relation to the management and administration of your account.
+If you are an individual existing or prospective client, we will collect personal data from you when provide you: (i) apply for your account and are on-boarded as a client; (ii) request or engage with us in connection with our services; and (iii) interact with us in relation to the management and administration of your account.

 Personal data that we receive directly from third parties